 Marisol Garcia brings an extensive management and administrative background to VAe.
 She has close to 20 years of experience working in constituent services and communications at both the state and federal level.
 Marisol was most recently the Executive Director of the Matty Fund, raising awareness for children and families affected by epilepsy.
 She graduated from Rhode Island College with a Bachelor’s Degree in Communications, with a minor in Business Administration, and has served on multiple boards throughout the state.

-Caitlin Taylor is partnering with Julie Frisone, as a Veteran Advocate in Rhode Island.
+Caitlin Taylor is a Veteran Advocate in Rhode Island.
 With an extensive background of cultivating corporate and community partnerships, Caitlin brings a new approach to enhance the employment aspect of the veteran advocate role.
 As a veteran enters the employment phase of the program, Caitlin will be assisting in every aspect from resume writing to interview preparation to ensure each graduate secures the most optimal opportunity available.

 Lab Engineer, CETsr